 Monsoon competed again in Battlebots 2019.
 Although externally quite similar, Monsoon Mk2 was completely redesigned internally and ran brushless drive motors.

-Not being there was hard on all of the team after close to a year of design and fabrication of Monsoon 3, but there's always 2021!
+Missing two years has been hard on all of the team after close to three years of design and fabrication of Monsoon 3, but happily Monsoon is back for 2022 - with a full team!

 The team were completely surprised and honoured on the last day of filming at Battlebots 2018 to receive the Founders' Award, given by the show's founders Greg and Trey to a team that embodies the spirit of Battlebots.
 Many thanks them and to all the others involved with the production of the show.
 To us it’s more than just a TV show - BattleBots promotes STEM subjects in a very unique and exciting way that no other currently broadcast show really does, and we genuinely feel very honoured and privileged to have been a part of it.